-Elimination

-Metabolism
+Elimination Metabolism

 The metabolism of triptorelin in humans is unknown, but is unlikely to involve hepatic microsomal enzymes (cytochrome P450).
 Thus far no metabolites of triptorelin have been identified.
-Pharmacokinetic data suggest that C-terminal fragments produced by tissue degradation are either completely degraded in the tissues or rapidly degraded.
+Pharmacokinetic data suggest that C-terminal fragments produced by tissue degradation are either completely degraded in the tissues, or rapidly degraded in plasma, or cleared by the kidneys.